 'Sherlock' Star Benedict Cumberbatch Saves Cyclist From Muggers

-Cumberbatch and his wife, Sophie Hunter, were riding in an Uber, when the 41-year-old actor jumped out of the taxi after he spotted the mugging on Marylbone High Street.
-Four muggers were attacking a Deliveroo cyclist, and attempting to steal his bicycle.
-According to witnesses, Cumberbatch screamed at the attackers, and then dragged them off of the victim.
+Cumberbatch and his wife, Sophie Hunter, were riding in an Uber when the 41-year-old actor spotted the attempted mugging on Marylebone High Street and jumped out of the vehicle.
+Four muggers were attacking a Deliveroo cyclist and attempting to steal his bicycle.
+According to witnesses, Cumberbatch screamed at the attackers and then dragged them off of the victim.

 "I went to turn down into Marylebone High Street and we saw four guys were pushing around a Deliveroo cyclist.
 My passenger jumped out, ran over and pulled the men away.
 They turned towards him and things looked like they were getting worse, so I joined in.
 He stood there instructing them in the street, shouting, 'Leave him alone.' "

-The Metropolitan Police released a statement, saying that, "One of the males attempted to grab the victim's cycle ...
+The Metropolitan Police released a statement about an incident that took place in November: "One of the males attempted to grab the victim's cycle ...
 He was then punched in the face, struck on the head and hit with his helmet."

-The statement added that the incident took place in November of last year,

 "Nothing was reported stolen.
 The victim did not require hospital treatment.
 No arrests have been made."

-Cumberbatch has played the lead role in the Sherlock television series since 2010, and has also starred in the films The Hobbit; Avengers: Infinity War, and The Imitation Game.
+Cumberbatch played the lead role in the Sherlock television series since 2010 and has starred in the films The Hobbit; Avengers: Infinity War and The Imitation Game.